 I recently met our de facto office mascot, a chocolate skunk named DaeDae.
 A day or two later I photographed Abby’s pony tail on a fluffy pillow.
 She immediately quipped, “I’m a caramel skunk.”

 Despite the roughness of 2020 and the bad news that feeds bad news, we still remain, and try to find our way.
-I know, for instance, that our young friend Mac recently deactivated her Facebook profile, and I am with her all the way.

-The mirrorless experiments continue, and my intuitions about it have merit.
+The mirrorless camera experiments continue, and my intuitions about it have merit.
 For example, the SMC Pentax-A 50mm f/1.4 lens is quite an amazing lens, especially since it got its start as a reporter’s camera at small town newspaper.
 A lot of those lenses were sold as newsroom pool cameras because they were so basic.
 The 50mm f/1.4 is at the top of any heap you’d be willing to pile; it is sharp, well-built, smooth-focusing, and delivers nothing short of spectacular bokeh.
 It is a sublime lens.